 What About Halloween Time in Disneyland Park?

-Just because the party has left Disneyland Park doesn’t mean the Halloween fun is leaving, too.
-Disneyland will still be decorated with pumpkins, and people with Disneyland tickets will still get to take a spin on Haunted Mansion Holiday, when Jack Skellington takes over the Haunted Mansion.
-You can meet Jack Skellington and Sally in New Orleans Square, and costumed classic characters on Main Street U.S.A.
-Disneyland has not announced whether Halloween Screams will return as a fireworks show during Halloween time now that the party has left that park.
-The Disney Parks Blog encourages guests to check back for announcements so we aren’t giving up hope yet.
-In past years, PhotoPass photos were included with party admission.
-We are not sure if that is included this year, so keep hopping back for updates.
+Just because the party has left Disneyland Park doesn’t mean the Halloween fun is leaving too.
+Disneyland is still decorated with pumpkins, and guests with Disneyland tickets will still get to take a spin on Haunted Mansion Holiday, where Jack Skellington takes over the Haunted Mansion.
+You can meet Jack Skellington and Sally in New Orleans Square, and costumed classic characters on Main Street, U.S.A.
+Disneyland has brought back Halloween Screams for all guests most nights of the Halloween season.
+On most nights, the show has just projections, music and special effects.
+Fireworks light up the show on select nights (mainly Fridays, Saturdays and Sundays).

-Have questions about the new Disneyland Halloween Party?
-Drop us a line in comments below!
-Don't froget to check out our Guide to Disneyland Halloween Time 2019, which kicks off Sept.
-6 and runs through Oct.
-31, to see what’s hoppening in Disneyland Park for Halloween.
+Have questions about Oogie Boogie Bash — A Disneyland Halloween Party?
+Drop us a line in the comments below!
+Don't froget to check out our Guide to Disneyland Halloween Time 2021 to see what’s hoppening in Disneyland Park for Halloween.